bdamon/MuscleDTI_Toolbox/README.md

 This work is covered under a [GNU General Public License](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/LICENSE.md), v.
 3 or later.

 ## 3. MATLAB Requirements
 The functions have been tested using MATLAB v.
 2019b.
-The toolbox consists primarily of custom-written functions, but also calls functions contained within MATLAB's Image Processing Toolbox.
+The toolbox consists primarily of custom-written functions, but also calls some built-in MATLAB functions.

 ## 4. Data Acquisition Conventions Assumed
   * The slices were acquired in the axial anatomical plane;